dfsp-spirit/brainload/develop/README_DEVELOPMENT.md

-# brainlog Development information
+# brainload Development information

-This is intended for developers who modify `brainlog`.
+This is intended for developers who modify `brainload`.

 ## Detailed development instructions